shahabafshar/wordpress-multisite-docker/README.md

 ## 🏗️ Architecture

-The stack uses a **consolidated initialization approach** for maximum efficiency:
+The stack uses a **script-based initialization approach** for maximum reliability:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐